 - …and more

-Ok – so throwing things isn’t technically fine motor skills, they are practicing gross motor skills.
+Ok – so throwing things isn’t technically fine motor skills; they are practicing gross motor skills.
 However, letting go of the object is practicing fine motor skills.

-It is important for a toddler to master these skills.
+A toddler needs to master these skills.

 Developing Hand-Eye Coordination Skills